deadlyvipers/dojo_rules/introduction.md

 Hello, Here is Victor
-My favorite Codeschool Path is Javascript part
+My favorite Codeschool Path is the Javascript one.
+My Deadly Skills is:
+Javascript
+Git
+OS X
+CSS
+Design
+Hacking things